joomlatools/joomlatools-console/README.md

     joomla extension:register testsite com_awesome

 The type of extension that gets registered is based on the first 4 characters of your extension.

+This command registers an extension of the 'module' type:

+    joomla extension:register testsite mod_awesome

-If none is recognized then **'component'** will be used.
+If the type is not recognized then **component** will be used.

-    joomla extension:register testsite mod_awesome // registers an extension of the 'module' type

 Here are the mappings: